 COUNTRY HOMES BOULEVARD RESTORATION PROJECT

-Plans are underway, for Spokane County Stormwater Utility to restore the Country Homes Boulevard Channel to a more natural state.
-The proposal is a water-quality project involving removal of the existing asphalt channel and replacing it with a subsurface pipe to carry flood flows, with a rain garden/ bio-infiltration swale running the entire length of the nearly one mile drainage channel.
-The end result will allow for local infiltration of stormwater, rather than displacing it farther downstream as the existing channel does now.
+The Country Homes Boulevard Restoration Project is a water-quality project that involves removal of the existing asphalt channel and replacing it with a subsurface pipe to carry flood flows, with a rain garden/bio-infiltration swale running the entire length of the nearly one mile drainage channel.
+The end result will allow for more natural and local infiltration of stormwater, rather than displacing it farther downstream as the existing channel does now.
 It will also provide an esthetically pleasing corridor for those who live and travel along the channel.

-The channel was originally designed to rapidly carry stormwater runoff from the Five Mile Watershed; designed at a time when less was known about the need for treatment of stormwater that finds its way to our rivers, streams and/or the aquifer.
-The new facility will contain a variety of plant material, including native grasses and trees, including organic rich topsoil, that provide for natural treatment of stormwater runoff, to reduce pollutants before the water reaches these natural resources.
+The channel was originally designed at a time when less was known about the need for treatment of stormwater that finds its way to our rivers, streams and/or the aquifer.
+The new facility will contain a variety of plant materials, including native grasses and trees, along with organic rich topsoil that will provide natural treatment of stormwater runoff, to reduce pollutants before the water reaches these natural resources.

 What does CHBRP Mean?